 When you travel, you come to the realisation that luxury is a matter of perspective.
 When we booked our first night in Bangkok, from the comfort of our living room back in Poland, we didn’t choose a luxury hotel.
 However, when you’ve been travelling for over 30 hours, and you’re hungry, and you’ve been lost for hours in a place that couldn’t be more alien, and a kind stranger brings you face to face with the place you’ve spent the last few months dreaming about?
 That’s when you find yourself staring at a five-star resort.
 To this day, we still refer to that stranger as our “travel angel.”
 Besides, who else dresses entirely in white, randomly helping lost souls?

-What we’re getting at is, the stories you read about usually start somewhere after this point and, whilst we wouldn’t change our experiences for the world, travelling isn’t all infinity pools and complimentary pillow mints.
+And, whilst we wouldn’t change our experiences for the world, travelling isn’t all infinity pools and complimentary pillow mints.
 And it doesn’t have to be; there are times when you couldn’t care less if your accommodation has a spa, as long as it has running water.
-We feel that by telling you the truth about travelling - by showing you that for every elephant selfie, there’s a street food stall you’ll forever regret eating from - we can take away some of the pretenses that might stop you from pursuing this dream yourself.
-We want you to see that if a couple of regular people without experience - without a trust fund and with a predilection for free breakfast food - can do it, you can too.
+We feel that by telling you the truth about travelling – by showing you that for every elephant selfie, there’s a street food stall you’ll forever regret eating from – we can take away some of the pretenses that might stop you from pursuing this dream yourself.
+We want you to see that if a couple of regular people without experience – without a trust fund and with a predilection for free breakfast food – can do it, you can too.

 Travelling with a partner comes with its own set of challenges and, if you think that’s stressful, try doing it with a baby, but the fact is they’re all obstacles that can be overcome if you’re serious about following your heart.
 Yes, your dream city might turn out to be a dangerous hellhole (sorry, New York), and sure, someone may threaten to murder you at a bus stop if you don’t hand over your wallet (you too, D.C?), but these are all part of the experience.
 You’re also going have positive, life-changing experiences in places you were initially unsure about, and that’s just how it is.